Skip to main content

 In the late 1940's with the country at war with Germany and Japan, many of our young men were drafted even before they completed their senior year.
 Ed Denton, a member of the class of 1944, remembers being called up before his graduation.
 At the end of the war, Vanderbilt University offered short term classes to allow these young men an opportunity to complete their education and earn a high school diploma.

 Culleoka continued to grow and prosper under the leadership of Principal Hughes Brooks who served the school from 1946 until his retirement in 1973.
 Under his leadership, the community saw the enrollment of the school double in size.
 In the early sixties, the enrollment was under 200 students.
 Four teachers, Miss Eddie Hayes, Mrs. John Ashe, Mrs. Sadie Hobbs, and Mrs. W. M. Allen taught all the elementary grades.
 Brooks saw the enrollment climb to over 400 students and the faculty and staff to plus 20.
-During his tenure, a new elementary building was constructed, the cafeteria enlarged and the auditorium remodeled to house a larger library.
+During his tenure, a new elementary building was constructed, the cafeteria enlarged, and the auditorium remodeled to house a larger library.

 At the beginning of the 1973 school year, Harry Underwood became the new principal and served Culleoka until his retirement in 1996.